 Experts describe Learning Agility as “knowing exactly what to do when you don’t know what to do” This is often better known as critical thinking.
 It has proven to be a highly reliable predictive competency of talent and future leaders.

-If our goal is to achieve success in a VUCA (Volatility, Uncertainty, Complexity and Ambiguity) environment, we have to understand our ability to adapt and try to minimize our resistance to change.
+If our goal is to achieve success in a VUCA (Volatility, Uncertainty, Complexity and Ambiguity) environment, we have to understand our ability to adapt and try to minimise our resistance to change.

-According to research “Learning About Learning Agility” (2018, United States) by researchers from Teachers College, Columbia University and the Centre for Creative Leadership, Learning Agility is defined as “the mind-set and corresponding collection of practices that allow employees to continually develop, grow and utilize new strategies that will equip them for the increasingly complex problems they face in their organizations.”
+According to research “Learning About Learning Agility” from the Centre for Creative Leadership, Learning Agility is defined as “the mind-set and corresponding collection of practices that allow employees to continually develop, grow and utilise new strategies that will equip them for the increasingly complex problems they face in their organisations.”

 On the other hand, the following characteristic is identified as a “derailer” of Learning Agility:

-Organizations are not only interested in degrees or experience in specific jobs; nowadays they are looking for employees who are capable of agile and continuous learning and who are versatile and able to prioritize needs to meet objectives
+Organisations are not only interested in degrees or experience in specific jobs; nowadays they are looking for employees who are capable of agile and continuous learning and who are versatile and able to prioritise needs to meet objectives.